Luxurious Everest Base Camp Trek-14 Day

 Common symptoms include headache, nausea, fatigue, and dizziness.
 The itinerary includes acclimatization days.
 Proper hydration, slow ascent, and immediate descent if symptoms worsen are key.
 Guides are trained to monitor for AMS.

-1. Do I need a trekking permit for this trek?
+Do I need a trekking permit for this trip?

-Yes, you will need several permits, including the Khumbu Pasang Lhamu Rural Municipality Entrance Permit and the Sagarmatha National Park Entry Permit.
-These are typically arranged by your trekking agency.
+Yes, you will need several permits, including the Khumbu Pasang Lhamu Rural Municipality Entrance Permit, the Sagarmatha National Park Entry Permit, and the TIMS Card.
+Your trekking agency will arrange these permits for you.

 You'll need layers suitable for varying temperatures, from cold mornings/evenings to mild daytime conditions.
 Essential gear includes sturdy trekking boots, a good sleeping bag, a down jacket, waterproof outer layers, and headwear.